Animal health regulation – USA

 TSG provides companies with high-quality regulatory and scientific consulting services.
 We aim to understand our clients' goals and objectives, learn the scientific and technical aspects of projects and anticipate compliance challenges to plan a strategic path forward.
 TSG's team of experts is deadline-focused, responsive and committed to professionalism.
 We have the utmost respect for the confidentiality of our work, strong project management skills, and take great measure to cultivate long-term partnerships with clients.

 Our team of animal health regulatory consultants help clients with all aspects of animal feed, animal drug and pesticide products.
 Leslie Patton is a senior scientific consultant who has more than a decade of experience in regulatory toxicology.
 Shannon Bryant-Spas specializes in the compliance of products including animal feed and pet food, at the state level.
-Micah Reynolds specializes in the registration and ongoing compliance of pesticides including animal health products.
+Pete Stevenson specializes in the compliance of animal feed and pet food products at the national and state levels, and previously worked as a regulatory affairs professional in the animal health industry.
 Tim Dotson has extensive experience achieving pesticide product registrations through the U.S. EPA and new animal drug product approvals through the FDA’s Center for Veterinary Medicine (FDA/CVM).

 Frequently asked questions?